+The City understands that the proposed amendment can be expected to generate additional trips.
+However, it is important to note that the allowance for increased density is only one of a multitude of other regulatory offsets proposed by the City in the related Land Development Code amendment and it is highly unlikely that every development will utilize the full 50% density bonus in light of practical concerns related to site development constraints.
+Additionally, the mandatory component of the City's Inclusionary Zoning program provides for a smaller density bonus (30%) in exchange for setting 10% of the development's at 80% of Area Median Income.
+Density bonuses above 30% require that the development set aside a greater number of units and/or provide those units at a deeper affordability level also thereby reducing the likelihood that the additional density will be exercised by every eligible development.

+The proposed amendment is anticipated to have its greatest effect in land use categories that are predominantly multifamily developments within the urbanized area of the City of Gainesville.
+For context, between 2021 and January 2024 the city saw a total of 29 developments with more than 10 units, 20 of which were more than 50 units.
+These developments amounted to 4115 units, all of which are near existing transit routes and job centers.
+As such, it is anticipated that the amendment will continue to reduce vehicle miles traveled by encouraging dense housing in transit supportive, walkable areas of the City.

-Department of Sustainable Development vacant parcels are developed or currently developed properties are gradually redeveloped according to established economic and market trends.
-For context, the City has roughly 194 vacant parcels within its jurisdiction averaging roughly 1/4 acre in size.
-Since 2021, including newly annexed single family subdivisions, the City has seen 697 single family homes.
-The Single-Family zoning district, which will implement the proposed amendment, is limited to 12 dwelling units per acre.
-The existing RSF 1-4 districts allow from 3.5 to 8 dwelling units per acre.
-The existing RC district, a residential district that is associated with the City's historic neighborhoods and Historic Districts, is limited to 12 dwelling units per acre.
-Limiting the proposed Single Family district to 12 units per acre, mimicking existing and historic residential land use patterns, is an incremental change.
-Further, the City's Land Development Code includes regulations that mitigate potential impacts to surrounding areas from new development.
-Finally, the amendment is anticipated to lower vehicle Miles Traveled (VMT) by encouraging greater density within the urbanized area of the City through directing new housing development near existing transit routes and job centers as opposed to outside the urban core.
-Additional trips created by the amendment over time will be mitigated with mechanisms to address the potential impacts to the transportation network via the Transportation Mobility Program Area (TMPA) as outlined in the Transportation Element of the City's Comprehensive Plan.
-The TMPA strategies, coupled with the City's Vision Zero program that prioritizes pedestrian safety, land use policies that encourage provision of higher densities and mixed land uses, and investments in multimodal infrastructure and programs, will continue to encourage the use of alternative transportation modes and maintain the downward trends in traffic volumes the City has experienced over the last several years.
+Additional trips created by the amendment over time will also be mitigated with mechanisms to address the potential impacts to the transportation network via the Transportation Mobility Program Area (TMPA) as outlined in the Transportation Element of the City's Comprehensive Plan.
+The TMPA strategies coupled with the City's Vision Zero program that prioritizes pedestrian safety, land use policies that encourage provision of higher densities and mixed land uses, and investments in multimodal infrastructure and programs will continue to encourage the use of alternative transportation modes maintain the downward trends in traffic volumes the City has experienced over the last several years.

 In addition, the City is in the process of updating its TMPA program to better align with future needs as land uses and associated transportation patterns continue to evolve.
-The effort includes a comprehensive traffic analysis and forecasting of impacts and needs using the Gainesville/Alachua County Regional Transportation Model and is expected to conclude in the summer of 2025.
+The effort includes a comprehensive traffic analysis and forecasting of impacts and needs using the Gainesville/Alachua County Regional Transportation Model and will include any additional density expected from this amendment.
+Adoption of the new Mobility Plan and TMPA requirements is expected in the summer of 2025.
 The City's transportation needs are also evaluated and mitigated through the Transit Development Plan which is updated every 5 to 10 years and is currently in progress.

 In regards to stormwater management, new development will of course create impervious surfaces and will be required to provide stormwater management systems that mitigate the impacts of increased runoff.
-The City reviews each development application over certain thresholds (3 dwelling units or 1001 square feet of building area or impervious areas greater than 1000 square feet) to assess compliance with state and local stormwater management regulations.
-Newly platted single family subdivisions will be required to meet existing stormwater regulations and provide management facilities.
-For new infill City of Gainesville
+The City reviews each development application over certain thresholds (3 dwelling units or 1001)

+square feet of building area or impervious areas greater than 1000 square feet) to assess compliance with state and local stormwater management regulations.
+As such, it is expected that any new development affected by the proposed amendment will capture and or treat stormwater on site.
+It is important to note that neither the Suwannee River Water Management District nor the St. John's River Water Management District provided comments on the proposed amendment.